roboticsoutreach/smallpeice-docs/docs/tutorials/connecting-kit.md

     end goes into the Motor Board.
 6. Connect the Arduino to the Pi by way of the USB-A (rectangle) to USB-C (oval-ish) cable.
-7. Connect the Servo Board to the Power Board with another cable made with two 7.5mm (large) terminal blocks.
-Plug one end into a low power socket (marked `L0` to `L3`) on the side of the Power Board, and the other into the 12V socket on the Servo Board.
-8. Connect the Servo Board to the Pi by way of another micro-USB cable.
-9. To connect the motors, make a cable using two 5mm (medium) terminal blocks provided and any colour of thick wire that isn't red or black.
+7. To connect the motors, make a cable using two 5mm (medium) terminal blocks provided and any colour of thick wire that isn't red or black.
 You can then use this cable to connect a motor to the `M0` or `M1` port on the motor board.
-10. To connect a servo, push the three pin connector vertically into the pins on the side of the servo board.
-The black or brown wire (negative) should be at the bottom.
-11. At this point, check that everything is connected up correctly (it may be helpful to ask someone to check that all cables are connected properly).
+8. At this point, check that everything is connected up correctly (it may be helpful to ask someone to check that all cables are connected properly).
-12. Connect the Power Board to your LiPo battery by plugging the yellow connector on the cable connected to the Power Board into its counterpart on the battery.
+9. Connect the Power Board to your LiPo battery by plugging the yellow connector on the cable connected to the Power Board into its counterpart on the battery.
-13. If there is not one plugged in already, a loop of wire should be connected to the socket beneath the On|Off switch.
+10. If there is not one plugged in already, a loop of wire should be connected to the socket beneath the On|Off switch.
 Check that the Power Board works by pressing the On|Off switch and checking that the LED next to the power socket on the Raspberry Pi lights up green.